plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 ![Activate our WordPress plugin](/uploads/activate-our-wordpress-plugin.png)

 * "Plausible Analytics" entry will now show up in the "Settings" section in the left-hand side navigation of your WordPress dashboard.
-Click on it to explore the different options available
+Click on it to explore the various options available
 * Select the options that you want and click on the "Save Changes" button
 * If you have a cache plugin activated, do purge the cache just in case